 IAF will contact the applicant with the details of a funding decision and any associated terms and conditions by email via the IAF Client Portal.

-Funding decisions for complete applications will be communicated to applicants within 8 weeks of a complete application submission.
+Funding decisions for complete applications will be communicated to an applicant within 8 weeks of a complete application submission.
 If funding is fully committed, applications may be placed on a waitlist pending additional funding becoming available.

-Successful applicants must complete a final report before receiving funds from the program.
-This report must be filled out and submitted via the IAF Client Portal, with all invoices to be considered for funding reimbursement.
-It is important that the final report is submitted on time and with all required information.
-Expenses will be reimbursed based on the submitted receipts, the approved project budget, and the corresponding cost-share ratio.
+Successful applicants must complete a project report prior to receiving funds from the program.
+This report must be filled out and submitted via the IAF Client Portal with all invoices to be considered for funding reimbursement.
+It is important the final report is submitted on time and with all required information.
+Expenses will be reimbursed based on submitted receipts, the approved project budget and the corresponding cost-share ratio.
 All reporting will be completed via the IAF Client Portal.

 This program is funded by the Governments of Canada and British Columbia through the Sustainable Canadian Agricultural Partnership.
 As such, acknowledgement of funding is required when publicly communicating about a project and/or funding.
 To ensure appropriate acknowledgement, all communications and marketing materials, including public announcements or social media posts, must be pre-approved by the IAF Communications Team.
 Materials can be submitted via the IAF Client Portal.